Universal Interactive

-Universal Interactive (formerly Universal Interactive Studios until 2001) was an American video game publisher.
-The company was established on January 4, 1994, and led by Skip Paul and Robert Biniaz of MCA.
-It was best known for producing the Crash Bandicoot and Spyro platform game franchises.
+Universal Interactive, Inc., formerly Universal Interactive Studios, Inc. until 2001, was an American video game publisher and a subsidiary of Vivendi Universal Games (now Vivendi Games).
+It was established on January 4, 1994, by Skip Paul and Robert Biniaz as a subsidiary of MCA Inc., later Universal Studios, Inc., and was based in Universal City, California.
+It was best known for producing and later publishing the Crash Bandicoot and Spyro platform game franchises.
+Other key releases include The Grinch (2000) and Hulk (2003).

-In 2000, the merger of Vivendi and Universal Studios consolidated the division into Vivendi's Havas Interactive, which was renamed Vivendi Universal Games the next year.
+In 2000, Universal Studios merged with Vivendi, resulting in the integration of Universal Interactive into Vivendi Universal Games.
 Universal Interactive continued as a label until 2004, when Vivendi began divesting ownership of Universal Studios, retaining the newly renamed Vivendi Games.